Cross Attention-guided Dense Network for Images Fusion: Methods

 \section{Methods}

-We propose a novel cross attention-guided image fusion framework, which focuses on improving the cross significance information representation, modelling the spatial correspondence, capture the long-range information and merging the feature from source images to reconstruct the fusion image.
-As shown in Figure~\ref{fig1}, there are three networks: cross attention-guided dense network, auxiliary network, and merging networks.
-The attention-guided network captures the spatial correspondence feature via using five attention blocks based on densenet, the responsible of auxiliary for capture the long-range information, while the merging network relying on a series of dilated residual dense blocks to utilize the image features effectively and obtain the fusion images more details.
+We propose a novel cross-attention-guided image fusion framework, which focuses on improving the cross-significance information representation, modeling the spatial correspondence, capturing more context information, and merging the feature from source images to reconstruct the fusion image.
+As shown in Figure~\ref{fig1}, the structure consists of three networks: cross attention-guided dense network, auxiliary network, and merging networks.
+The cross attention-guided network captures the spatial correspondence feature via using five attention blocks based on densenet, the responsibility of the auxiliary for capturing more context information, while the merging network relies on a series of dilated residual dense blocks to utilize the image features effectively and adopt a global residual connect to obtain more detail information.
 Finally, the proposed attention-guided fusion network further to fuse the source images and the following experiments show that the fusion result prefers well.